-By Professor Emeritus Akbar Montaser, George Washington University and Veterans Today
+By Professor Emeritus Akbar Montaser, George Washington University and VT

 In the previous article before the final vote for Judge Brett Kavanaugh to serve for a lifetime on the Supreme Court, I articulated the reasons why Mr. Kavanaugh must be denied the opportunity.
 In the following discussion, the focus is on the worst Senators that enabled the Judge to tarnish the highest court.

 In ranking the current members of the Senate, the area of focus is essential.
 For example, some Senators have remained true conservatives.
 The farm bill last July led two Senators to band together to preserve conservation.
 Senate Agriculture Chairman Pat Roberts (R-Kansas) and Ranking Member Debbie Stabenow (D-Michigan) stayed clear of contentious changes to the Supplemental Nutrition Assistance Program (SNAP) included by the House.
 They sought nonpartisanship throughout the process.
 Their action was commendable.

 In the nomination of Mr. Kavanaugh, five Senators, three Democrats, and two Republicans were likely to be the only legislators with any real influence over the confirmation of the nominee whom the President named to replace Justice Anthony Kennedy.
 Two pro-choice Republicans and three moderate Democrats facing tough re-election fight this year.
 Collectively, they could force the President to recommend a brilliant judge more like Justice Kennedy.